strangerstudios/pmpro-mailchimp/readme.txt

 2. Membership-level specific list subscription settings.

 == Changelog ==
+= 2.1 =
+* BUG: Fixed a variety of bugs related to the MailChimp API, including a bug introduced in v2.0.3 that sometimes kept the plugin from subscribing users to lists.
+* BUG/ENHANCEMENT: Doing a better job of limiting the number of API requests made to avoid API limits.
+* ENHANCEMENT: Supports the pmpro-multiple-memberships-per-user Add On.
+* ENHANCEMENT: Added localization support.
+(Now should be able to create language files via GlotPress)

 = 2.0.3 =
 * BUG: Fixed issue with updating email addresses in MailChimp when email addresses are updated in WordPress.
 * ENHANCEMENT: Added a filter pmpromc_profile_update that you can set to __return_true to tell the addon to synchronize user data on every profile update.
 By default, PMPro MailChimp will only synchronize data if the email address has changed.
 Filter passes $update_user, $user_id, and $old_user_data and is documented in the code.